Ozziko/DatingAI/README.md

 # DatingAI
 **(last update: 2020/05/31)**

-* *Around the beginning of 2019* I started **DatingAI** as a personal research project: learning personal taste in dating sites (by DL, mainly computer vision & NLP), developing a personal dating agent.
+* *Around the beginning of 2019* I started **DatingAI** as a personal research project: learning personal taste in dating sites (by deep learning, mainly computer vision & NLP), developing a personal dating agent.

 * *Around the end of 2019* I also started **DatingAI community project**: developing an AI system to assist in *finding relationships*, together with the community I’ve built, which is the opposite of online dating apps that make a fortune from *keeping users single* to watch ads or pay subscriptions as long as possible.
 You can read more [here](https://ozzisphere.wordpress.com/2019/09/29/datingai-the-community-matchmaking-phase/).
 We are working on it in [DatingAI Facebook group (in Hebrew)](https://www.facebook.com/groups/DatingAI/).